 - a.
-The fifteenth day of the Month in which the Group Notifies The Plan that the Member is no longer employed by the Group; or - b.
-The fifteenth day of the following Month.

-2. Change of status for Medical Benefits
+The fifteenth day of the Month in which the Member is no longer employed by the Group; or - b.
+The fifteenth day of the following Month. - 2.
+Change of status for Medical Benefits

 Coverage for a Family Member will terminate automatically at midnight, Mountain Standard Time, on the last day of the Month in which a child reaches age 26 years.
 Coverage for a Spouse will terminate at midnight, Mountain Standard Time, on the last day of the Month in which the Spouse's marriage to the Beneficiary Member is terminated.